-CCCTC Students - 2 Hour Delay
+CTC Students - 2 Hour Delay

-The AM students of the CCCTC will depart at 9:25 AM.
-They will report directly to 1st period class for attendance and then go directly to the lobby to board the bus for Clearfield.
-All AM CCCTC students will return to WB at 11:35 and should report directly to their 5th period class or B Lunch as indicated by their individual schedule.
-The PM CCCTC students will report to their normal 5th period class and leave at 11:25 AM to receive lunch.
-They will depart for the CCCTC at 11:45 AM.
+The AM students of the CTC will depart as close to 9:55 AM as possible in order to arrive at the CTC at their usual time.
+They will report directly to the CTC bus upon their arrival to school.
+Attendance will be done at the CTC.
+All AM CTC students will return to WB at 11:40 and should report directly to their 5th period class as indicated by their individual schedule.
+The PM CTC students will be reported to 3rd period just like everyone else and leaving for the CTC at their usual time.
+If there are any changes to the current plans, all of the students will be notified.

-CCCTC Students - Activity Day/Pep Assembly
+CTC Students - Activity Day/Pep Assembly

-The departure and the return times for the AM student will remain the same.
+The departure and the return times for the AM students will remain the same.
 Upon return, the AM students would report to their 5th period class or to B Lunch depending on their respective schedules.

-The PM students who are staying for the pep rally will be assigned to room 125 for 8th period.
-Next, they will report to their respective classes for 5 B/C period, eat B Lunch, and then report to room 125 for 6 A/B. Those PM students choosing to attend the CCCTC will depart at 11:45 AM.
+The PM students who are staying for the pep rally will be assigned to rooms after they have attended their 5th period class and lunch.
+Those PM students choosing to attend the CTC will depart at 11:45 AM.